sebastien/ui.js/research/faster-render.md

 - Iterators are about 2x slower than the equivalent when building a list by appending to it, concatenating is 1.5x slower.

+- Using Map vs Objects doesn't really make a difference.

+- When using temporary key-value structures, it's better to create a global object, set() and then clear() at the end.
+This only works in an atomic, single-thread model but saves a lot of memory (ie. mappings).

 ## Thoughts

 UI effects are incremental: they take the current value, and the previous